ccbrown/needy/commands.md

 This example places a Jamfile in the needs directory with targets that can be used to integrate with Boost.Build systems.

-dev-mode
---

-Enables development of a need without destroying your work.
-This more or less bypasses the initialization of the source directory before building a specific need, allowing you to make and test changes to the library.

-Example:

-<pre class="highlight"><code>cbrown@mbp:~/example% <span class="green">needy</span> dev-mode gsl
-Development mode enabled for gsl: /Users/cbrown/example/needs/gsl/source</code></pre>

-<pre class="highlight"><code>cbrown@mbp:~/example% <span class="green">needy</span> dev-mode gsl --disable
-Development mode disabled for gsl.
-Please ensure that you have persisted any changes you wish to keep.</code></pre>

 init
 --